Danish Kransekage Recipe

 Preparation: 30 minutes | Cook: 10 minutes | Assemby: 20 minutes | Serves: 8

 - 1 teaspoon almond extract

-- Preheat oven to 400 F. Liberally spray kransekage forms with cooking oil and dust well with flour.
-When dough has cooled, place on a lightly floured surface, roll dough out into rope sections about finger thickness.
+- Preheat oven to 400 degrees F. Liberally, spray kransekage forms with cooking oil and dust well with flour.
+When dough has cooled roll it out into rope sections about finger thickness, on a lightly floured surface .
 Fill each ring section of the forms with the dough ropes.
 Pinch the dough sections a bit to keep together and pinch the tops a bit so dough is not flat in form.
 Place forms on baking sheets (you will need 2-3 depending on size of baking sheets) and bake for 10 minutes.
 Remove forms from oven when dough is golden brown.
-Allow cake rings to cool in forms for about an hour.
-Before removing cake from the forms, gently inspect the rings and if the rings are touching in the forms, gently run a butter knife around the rings to separate.
+Allow cake rings to cool in forms for about and hour.
+Before removing cake from the forms, gently inspect the rings and if any are touching, gently run a butter knife around the rings to separate.
 Using same butter knife gently run it under the edge of each ring.
 The rings should easily come out.
 Allow kransekage to cool completely before assembling.

 - Prepare icing by mixing all ingredients together.
 If icing is not stiff enough add a bit more powdered sugar.
 If hiding a bottle of wine in your kransekage, place that bottle of wine in the center of a large plate.
 With a pastry bag fitted with a small tip, drizzle a bit frosting on plate around bottle.
 Starting with the largest ring, place it over the wine bottle and on top of the icing drizzled on the plate.
 Pipe frosting over the ring.
 Repeat with remaining rings (largest to smallest.)
 The icing helps secure each ring.